-Acquiring new seismic data comprises scouting and mapping the area of interest, preparing the ground so personnel and low impact equipment can travel safely, and placing lines of receivers on the ground to record the sound waves generated by an energy source.
-The management process is highly involved to minimize environmental and safety risks, control costs and comply with regulations.
+Acquiring new seismic data comprises of scouting and mapping the area of interest, preparing the ground so personnel and low impact equipment can travel safely, placement and drilling of shot holes on shot lines, and placing lines of receivers on the ground to record the sound waves generated by an energy source.
+The management process is highly involved to minimize environmental and safety risks, control costs and comply with all industry best practices and government regulations.

 Pulse subcontracts all field operations to seismic contractors, which encompass four main phases: (i) line clearing; (ii) surveying; (iii) drilling, if required; and (iv) recording.
-Line clearing involves the cutting of trees and vegetation to prepare for the receiver and source points and for site access for equipment and crews.
-Surveying involves pre-determining the exact source and receiver locations.
-Drilling, if required, involves the drilling and preparation of holes with the energy source, which is usually dynamite.
-Recording involves the laying out of the receivers, initiating the energy source (usually the detonation of dynamite or hydraulic Vibroseis unit that physically shakes the ground) and recording the seismic energy.
+Line clearing involves the use of advanced mulching equipment in which the operators avoid the larger timber and take the path of least disturbance in the clearing of the trees and vegetation.
+The mulched lines provide a safe line for the equipment and personnel to travel down for the other phases of the operations.
+Surveying involves pre-determining the exact shot and receiver locations and to ensure that source points are not being put too close to pipelines, powerlines and any other areas that present concern.
+Drilling, if required, involves the drilling and preparation of shot holes with the energy source, which is usually dynamite, which is primarily drilled as close to bedrock as possible.
+The required depth to be drilled is determined from test holes and or existing seismic in the area.
+Recording involves the laying out of the receivers, initiating the energy source (usually the detonation of dynamite or a Vibroseis unit that physically shakes the ground) and recording the seismic energy as it comes back to the surface.

-Dynamite provides a superior geophysical signal, especially when surveying deeper targets.
-Dynamite is also required in environmentally sensitive areas and challenging terrain.
-Vibroseis equipment requires wide access lines and therefore may not be best suited for these areas.
-Vibroseis is commonly used in areas that are accessible to large equipment such as open fields and areas that restrict the use of dynamite.
+Dynamite provides a robust geophysical signal, especially in areas of challenging terrain and of deeper targets.
+Vibroseis equipment requires wider access lines, flatter terrain and therefore may not be best suited for certain areas.
+Vibroseis also requires less of a set-back distance to potentially sensitive installations such as pipelines and water wells.